aktos-io/kicad-tools/README.md

 This command generates following folders:

-* **plot-production**    : Use these plots for toner transform process.
+* **plot-pcb**    : Use these plots for toner transform process.
 Preferably combine these layouts into one file to save toner transfer paper.
 Print this file from laser printer.
 * **plot-drill**         : The drill map.
 Print from inkjet.
 * **plot-assembly**      : Use `assembly_map_Front.html` and `assembly_map_Back.html` for getting assembly maps.
 Edit those html files to change the css value of `left: 1234px` to meet your needs.
 (TO_BE_IMPROVED)